Lewis Hyde

-Lewis Hyde (born 1945) is a scholar, essayist, translator, cultural critic and writer whose scholarly work focuses on the nature of imagination, creativity, and property.
+Lewis Hyde (born 1945) is an American scholar, essayist, translator, cultural critic and writer whose scholarly work focuses on the nature of imagination, creativity, and property.

 Early life and education

-Hyde was born in Cambridge, Massachusetts.
+Hyde was born in Boston, Massachusetts.
 He is the son of Elizabeth Sanford Hyde and Walter Lewis Hyde.
 He received an M.A. in comparative literature from the University of Iowa and a B.A. in sociology from the University of Minnesota after which there were many years of freelance work and odd jobs, before teaching writing in the 80s.

 Career

 Hyde taught writing at Harvard University (1983–1989); in his last year there, he directed the undergraduate writing program.
 From 1989 to 2001 he was the Luce Professor of Arts and Politics at Kenyon College in Ohio.
 Beginning in 2006 he served as the Richard L. Thomas Professor of Creative Writing at Kenyon, and a visiting fellow at Harvard's Berkman Center.
 He is also a Nonresident Fellow at the USC Annenberg Center for Communication.
 He has since retired.

 Hyde's popular works of scholarship, including the books The Gift (1983) and Trickster Makes this World (1998), have been widely praised by writers of fiction, including Margaret Atwood, Michael Chabon, Jonathan Lethem and David Foster Wallace.
 The Gift has also been cited as the inspiration for visual artist Jim Mott's Itinerant Artist Project.
 Robert Darnton in The New York Times called Hyde's book, Common as Air: Revolution, Art and Ownership (Farrar, Straus & Giroux, 2010), "an eloquent and erudite plea for protecting our cultural patrimony from appropriation by commercial interests."
 His latest book is A Primer for Forgetting: Getting Past the Past (Farrar, Straus and Giroux: New York, 2019).